Including a variety of top vegetables for digestion in your diet is a great way to boost your body’s ability to process

 So, the next time you have squash at home, try roasting it, using it as a “bowl” for stuffed squash, pureeing it for a mash (like mashed potatoes), adding it to a Nourish Bowl, to smoothies (yes, seriously!), or mixing it into soup.
 There are so many ways to enjoy squash and this fiber-rich vegetable.

 4. Broccoli For Digestion

 In addition to containing five grams of fiber in one cup of cooked broccoli, this veggie may also help your digestion by protecting your gut microbiome, which is the mix of healthy bacteria in your gut.
 In an experiment conducted on mice, researchers found that broccoli activated a receptor in the gut that helped reduce inflammation (4).
 This is especially beneficial for people with digestive conditions, like colitis.

-Most of my clients who come to me with digestive problems often have issues tolerating hard to digest vegetables like broccoli when raw.
+Most of my members who join The Method with digestive problems often have issues tolerating hard to digest vegetables like broccoli when raw.
 It causes a lot of bloating, gas, and sometimes makes their stomachs very bloated and distended.
 In order to combat that and still get the nutrition punch and fiber boost that broccoli has to offer, simply cook it!

 Try broccoli steamed or roasted with a splash of balsamic vinegar, gluten-free soy sauce and olive oil (my personal favorite).
 Alternatively, enjoy it steamed, add it to green smoothies, or pulse it into a fine “rice” to cook like a stir-fry.

 5. Celery For Digestion

 Celery is mostly water, so why is it great for digestion?
 Filled with antioxidants, anti-inflammatory nutrients, and soluble and insoluble fiber, you get an array of health benefits with celery.
 Just one stalk contains around one gram of fiber, plus a whole host of other vitamins and minerals.

 A type of polysaccharide (or sugar) in celery can also improve the lining of your stomach and reduce stomach ulcers.
 To top it off, celery is made up of about 95 percent water so it can help improve hydration.
 The more water you consume, the better everything moves through your system.
 Hydration is key, friends!

 Cook Your Vegetables for Better Digestion